AnssGul/react-todo-app/README.md

 🎨 **UI/UX Design**: Creating responsive and visually captivating user interfaces.
 🔒 **Security**: Ensuring app safety with robust authentication and data encryption.

-💡 *“If it’s related to Flutter, I can deliver!”
+💡 *“If it’s related to Flutter, React, or React Native, I can deliver!”
 From developing a small MVP to complex AI-powered solutions.*

 ---

 ### 🚀 **Why Choose Me?**
 ✅ **End-to-End Expertise**: I handle everything—design, development, testing, and deployment.
 ✅ **Proven Track Record**: Successfully delivered **dozens of projects** with satisfied clients worldwide.
-✅ **Innovative Thinker**: I stay ahead of the curve by constantly exploring the latest Flutter trends and technologies.
+✅ **Innovative Thinker**: I stay ahead of the curve by constantly exploring the latest Flutter, React, and React Native trends and technologies.
 ✅ **Collaborative Partner**: I believe in working closely with stakeholders to transform ideas into impactful apps.

 ---